-- A new cookbook celebrates aquatic foods and the people who prepare them in the recently independent nation of Timor-Leste
+- A new cookbook celebrates aquatic foods and the people who prepare them in the island nation of Timor-Leste

-- Aquatic foods have the potential to improve health and nutrition in the country while supporting rural, dignified livelihoods
+- Aquatic foods have the potential to improve health and nutrition in the country while supporting rural livelihoods

 Since achieving its independence 20 years ago, Timor-Leste has set out to forge a cohesive national identity.
-The nation’s culinary history, deeply tied to the sea, offers a starting point to define that culture, fostering a source of pride for the East Timorese people.
-However, industrialized food systems have made traditional foods and customs inaccessible to many Timorese and led to a disconnect between the island inhabitants and their food.
+The nation’s culinary history, deeply tied to the sea, offers a starting point to define the culture.
+However, industrialized food systems have made traditional foods and customs inaccessible to many Timorese and led to a cultural disconnect.

 A new cookbook by WorldFish research analyst and Timor-Leste native Agustinha Duarte, Cooking Fish and Seafood in Timor-Leste, aims to change that by documenting the rich influence fish and other aquatic foods have had on human nutrition, identity and livelihoods across the island nation.
 Journeying through five municipalities over three years, Duarte set out to record traditional recipes that connect the Timorese people to their ancestral practices at a time when diets are shifting away from cultural staples towards processed foods.

-The resulting recipe collection incorporates only locally available ingredients, attempting to promote a shift away from convenience foods with poor nutritional value that contribute to one of the highest rates of child malnutrition in the world.
+The resulting recipe collection incorporates only locally available ingredients, in attempts to move islanders away from packaged foods with poor nutritional value that contribute to one of the highest rates of child malnutrition in the world.
 Conversely, fish are rich in vitamins and micronutrients that support optimum cognitive and physical development in children.

-The book aims to provide inspiration to all Timorese, especially the younger generation, to eat more nourishing aquatic foods, and promote the national conversation on fish for all—which can often be cost-prohibitive for many rural low-income communities.
+The book aims to provide inspiration to all Timorese, especially the younger generation, to eat more nourishing aquatic foods and spark a national conversation on fish for all.
+However, as it stands, fish are often cost-prohibitive for many rural low-income communities.

 “Despite a history of nutritious aquatic foods in local diets, industrialized food systems have made fish and other aquatic foods too expensive for many Timorese and inaccessible to inland communities.
 A growing dependence on nutrient-poor imported foods like instant noodles have also led to surging rates of malnutrition and heart disease,” said Duarte.